Basma23/learning-journal-1/class-04.md

 - Link from a website to another.
 - Link from a page to another in the same website.
 - Link from a part to another in the same web page.
-- Link for openning on a new browser window.
+- Link for opening on a new browser window.
 - Link for starting up our email program and address a new email to someone.
 ## CSS Layout
 When we want to containing elements to group together sections of a page, we often use **div tag** elements.